saltstack-formulas/collectd-formula/docs/README.rst

 ``collectd.apache``
 ^^^^^^^^^^^^^^^^^^^

-Enables and configures the [apache](https://collectd.org/wiki/index.php/Plugin:Apache) plugin.
+Enables and configures the `apache plugin <https://collectd.org/wiki/index.php/Plugin:Apache>`_.
 All common parameters are supported, so pass something like ::

     apache: